 The modern workforce temperament revolves around mobility and agility.

-As the technology continues to empower the global economy, organizations are now integrating hybrid working models involving efficient solutions such as BYOD (Bring Your Own Device) culture within organizations or even having a remote employee workforce.
+As technology continues to empower the global economy, organizations are now integrating hybrid working models involving efficient solutions such as BYOD (Bring Your Device) culture within organizations or even having a remote employee workforce.

 Threat actors have recognized humans as the chip in the cybersecurity armor and are rapidly exploiting them.

 Therefore, where traditional endpoint attacks happened merely by exploiting some glitch in technology or basic phishing techniques such as click-baits, sophistication in social engineered attacks is also increasing.

 All this is coupled with the fact that cybersecurity seriously has a significant skills gap and lacks adequate awareness, which threatens endpoint security.

 Many people cannot recognize a telltale sign of a cyber attack or data breach until it’s too late for an organization.

 Apart from that, many organizations also lack adequate security professionals to help mitigate and fight off such attacks.

 It is crucial to implement robust endpoint security to secure organizations from various attacks and data breaches.

 The modern threat landscape requires a much-needed shift in how organizations approach security.